racket/racket/build.md

 copies packages out of `"pkgs"` to install them.

-To install a subset of the packages that would otherwise be installed, supply a `PKGS` value to `make`.
+To install a subset of the packages that would otherwise be installed, supply a `PKGS` value to `make` or put a list of packages in `"build/PKGS"` (relative to the repository’s root directory).
 For example,

   `make PKGS="gui-lib readline-lib"`

 installs only the `"gui-lib"` and `"readline-lib"` packages and their dependencies.
-The default value of `PKGS` is `"main-distribution main-distribution-test"`.
+The default value of `PKGS` is `"{} main-distribution main-distribution-test"`, where the leading `{}` means that if `"build/PKGS"` exists, its content is used as the list of packages.
 If you run `make` a second time, all previously installed packages remain installed and are updated, while new packages are added.
 To uninstall previously selected package, use `raco pkg remove`.

 To build anything other than the latest sources in the repository
 \(e.g., when building from the `v6.2.1` tag), you need a catalog that’s